-&lt;sup>9 Similarly to PSP and PMP, it's likely that other interdisciplinary methods, such results from cognitive science, will be useful to PLP when investigating certain questions, including the theoretical and aesthetic virtues logicians prize within systems.
-Discussion of the possibilities these further methods offer PLP are beyond the scope of the current paper; however, we hope to explore this topic elsewhere.
+&lt;sup>9Much as with PSP and PMP, it's likely that other interdisciplinary methods, such as results from cognitive science, will be useful to PLP when investigating certain questions, including the theoretical and aesthetic virtues logicians prize within systems.
+Discussion of the possibilities these further methods offer PLP is beyond the scope of the current essay, but I hope to explore this topic elsewhere.

-&lt;sup>10 Why do we say in most contexts?
-We must be open to the possibility that individual members of the community can make methodological mistakes, and thus not reflect the general methodological norms of the field.
-This potential concern can be addressed through considering a range of case studies (Martin 2021).
+&lt;sup>10Why do I say in most cases?
+We must be open to the possibility that individual members of the community can make methodological mistakes and thus not reflect the general methodological norms of the field.
+This potential concern can be addressed through considering a range of case studies (Martin 2021a).